 - Assault and battery charges

 If you have been charged with a theft crime, please contact our firm immediately at (401) 855-9023 or send an online message so we can begin working on your defense.
 Speak with a highly-skilled Rhode Island theft crime defense lawyer.
-The sooner that you engage with Kilroy Law Firm and speak with our experienced Rhode Island theft crime defense lawyers, the quicker we can leverage your case with the judge and prosecutor to work on getting your charges dismissed.
+The sooner that you engage with Kilroy Law Firm and speak with our experienced Rhode Island theft crime defense attorneys, the quicker we can leverage your case with the judge and prosecutor to work on getting your charges dismissed.

 Or, if you have already been convicted of a theft crime charge and are preparing for a prison sentence, ask about our prison consultation services, in which we have a proven track record of positioning our clients for an early release from prison.